Former University of Michigan football players detail sexual abuse by university doctor

 "So then I went on to, to Michigan, and I was abused in my freshman physical," said Kwiatkowski.

-Dr. Anderson’s behavior was well-known, according to Kwiatkowski, which he said often forced young students, many not yet adults, into a horrifying choice: visit Dr. Anderson for treatment and potentially face another assault or go without medical care.
+Anderson’s behavior was well-known, according to Kwiatkowski, which he said often forced young students, many not yet adults, into a horrifying choice: visit Anderson for treatment and potentially face another assault or go without medical care.

 "We talked about it in the locker rooms.
 We talked about it at the bar, we talked about it.
 If you had a cold, let's say and you had to go see Dr. Anderson, you had to decide whether or not you wanted to get molested to get the cold medicine," explained Kwiatkowski.